appvia/tako/docs/reference/config-example.md

           type: tcp                                      # TCP readiness probe type.
           tcp:
             port: 8080                                   # TCP readiness probe port.
 Only used when using an tcp probe type.
           failureThreshold: 3                            # Default: 3.
-Number of probe retries.
+The failure threshold (number of retries) for the workload before giving up.
 Shared by all readiness probe types.
+          successThreshold: 1                            # Default: 1.
+Minimum consecutive successes for the probe to be considered successful.
+Shared by all readiness probe types.
           initialDelay: 1m0s                             # Default: 1m.
 How long to wait before initial probe run.
 Shared by all readiness probe types.
           period: 1m0s                                   # Default: 1m.
 How often readiness probe should run for the workload.
 Shared by all readiness probe types.
           timeout: 10s                                   # Default: 10s.
 Probe timeout.
 Shared by all readiness probe types.
         replicas: 25                                     # Default: 1.
 Number of replicas per workload.
-        resource:                                        # Resource share request for a given workload
+        resource:                                        # Defines resource requests and limits
           cpu: "0.1"                                     # Default: 0.1.
 CPU request per workload.
           maxCpu: "0.5"                                  # Default: 0.5.
 CPU limit per workload.
           maxMemory: 500Mi                               # Default: 500Mi.
 Memory limit per workload.
           memory: 10Mi                                   # Default: 10Mi.
 Memory request per workload.
         restartPolicy: Always                            # Default: Always.
 Possible options: Always / OnFailure / Never.
         rollingUpdateMaxSurge: 1                         # Default: 1.
 Maximum number of containers to be updated at a time.
         serviceAccountName: default                      # Default: default.
-Service account to be used.
+Service account name to be used.
         type: Deployment                                 # Default: Deployment.
 Possible options: Pod | Deployment | StatefulSet | Daemonset | Job.
     environment:                                         # App component environment variable overrides
       ENV_VAR_A: secret.{secret-name}.{secret-key}       # Refer to the a value stored in a secret key